 “Hand-made felt is very tactile and needs to be touched or held.
 I use merino wool to create my models because of this.”

-From start to finish, her models can take from 12 hours to several days.
+From start to finish, her teddy bear models can take from 12 hours to several days.

 “The process involved in making felt from raw merino wool fibers takes the same length of time for each model.
 Adding markings and sculpting the features can take much longer.
 Black dogs need to be made in daylight.
 It’s hard to see what you’re doing even with good lighting.
 Therefore, it can take days to complete.”